By Teachers, For Teachers

 Here are the top ten reasons why teachers should implement technology in the classroom today.

-There is no denying that technology is in our future, and as technology grows and becomes better, we must all grow with it.
+There is no denying that educational technology is in our future, and as technology grows and becomes better, we must all grow with it.
 By embracing it now, as well as keeping up with its rapid developments, you are helping to prepare your students for their future.
 Just imagine what education will be like in ten years, or even 20 years.
 If classrooms are using tablets and iPads, and connecting to other countries through facetime and Skype, just imagine what the future will hold for them.

 Technology allows teachers to be able to differentiate their student’s education.
 Through computer programs and tablets, teachers can ensure that all students are engaged in the learning process by providing tasks that match each individual’s needs.
 Without technology, differentiated instruction takes a lot of planning, but with technology teachers can easily accommodate all children’s learning styles.